 The waterways listed refer to inland traffic on rivers and canals.
 The number of ports includes those located on the 9,330 km of coastline.
 In 2020, about 6.39 million freight containers were transported.

 Back to overview: Mexico

-Road trafficThe network of roads and highways has a total length of 398,148 km.
-For each of the country's 128.93 million inhabitants, this corresponds to 3.09 meters.
-This puts Mexico in 147th place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 66 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+Road trafficThe network of roads and highways has a total length of 704,884 km.
+For each of the country's 126.71 million inhabitants, this corresponds to 5.56 meters.
+This puts Mexico in 100th place in the global ranking.
+However, it is also important to note that the country's population density is very low at around 65 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.